How Your Voice Can Break a Wine Glass

 Now that you have heard one of the greatest voices of all time provided by the above video, you can appreciate on some level the acoustical properties of the singing voice.
 These very properties are exactly what is needed to shatter a glass.
 But not any glass.

 The finer the crystal, the greater the resonating factors.
 This makes it possible for the high pitched singer to match the vibrations of the glass.

-Further more, it is not necessary that one sing opera to break a glass.
-In fact you don't have to be a singer at all.
+Furthermore, it is not necessary that one sing opera in order to break a glass.
+In fact, you don't have to be a singer at all.
 As I said earlier, it's the set of vibrations causing acoustical resonating qualities of the voice to match the exact frequency of the glass that causes it to break.